La Jolla Tide Pools: Local Naturalist Tips & Best Spots (2026)

 Sea Hares

 On the other side of the sea slug spectrum, sea hares grow to about a foot long.
-Sensors that look like rabbit ears on their head sense chemicals in the water.
+Sensors resembling rabbit ears on their heads detect chemicals in the water.

 Did you know that you can tell what a sea hare has been eating by its color?
 If they’re eating red algae, they turn red.
 If they’re eating dark green algae, they turn black or green.
 Sea hares will also emit a dark purple ink if stressed.